erichexter/Redstone/readme.txt

-Maglev is intended to speed up intial creation of an mvc application
+Redstone is intended to speed up intial creation of an mvc application

 Steps to try it out.

 Create a new MVC 3 Empty Template project
-1. install the Maglev.solution package ( install-package maglev.solution -IncludePrerelease )
+1. install the Redstone.solution package ( install-package redstone.solution -IncludePrerelease )
-2. in the package manager console type ( install-maglev )
+2. in the package manager console type ( install-redstone )
 3. Profit